break down into components or essential features

 It is supposed to bore us into submission or prepare us for an insane

-blindly and obstinately attached to some creed or opinion and intolerant toward others
+blindly and obstinately attached to some creed or opinion

 I think this is part of his punishment for that